okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/nodejs/integrationsteps.md

 ### 3 (Optional): Get the user profile information

-You can get the user information after the user is authenticated by making a request to the Okta OpenID Connect authorization server.
+After the user is authenticated, you can get the user profile information by making a request to the Okta OpenID Connect authorization server.

 Make a request to the `/v1/userinfo` endpoint by calling the following function in the `userContext.js` file: